Social Planning Instrument

 • Which services and provisions in the municipality foster a quick integration for all types of immigration – from internal to forced migration?

-The Social planning instrument consists of two parts:
+The Social planning instrument (Output O.T2.1) consists of two parts: